 VASER-assisted tummy tuck

-This modern technique is the holy grail of tummy tuck procedures.
 Vaser stands for Vibration Amplification of Sound Energy at Resonance.
-Dr. Beldholm uses advanced ultrasonic liposuction, inserting a probe which melts away the fat and then sucks it away.
+Dr. Beldholm uses ultrasonic liposuction, inserting a probe which melts away the fat and then sucks it away.
 After the fat deposits are removed, the tummy tuck is performed.
-Patients are left with very smooth results.
+Patients are left with smooth result.

-Vaser is a cutting-edge form of liposuction that results in less pain and has fewer side effects than other methods.
-This is one of the new tummy tuck techniques preferred today.
+This is one of the new tummy tuck techniques that Dr Beldholm preferred today.
 Aside from creating a super smooth finish on the skin, adding liposuction to tummy tucks have been shown to reduce the length of incisions and scars.
-In cosmetic surgery, anything we can do to reduce scar size is vital to giving patients the best possible outcome.
+In surgery, anything we can do to reduce scar size is vital to giving patients a satisfactory outcome.

 4D VASER assisted tummy tuck

 Waste not, want not.
 This method is just like the Vaser-assisted tummy tuck method, except that the fat that is removed is used to enhance other body parts, such as the breasts or buttocks, for women who desire more fullness in these areas.

 This advanced technique firms your belly while reshaping other areas of your body using your very own fat.
 Patients love using their natural fat to achieve an aesthetically pleasing result all over.
 Many women report that using their own fat to augment their breasts and buttocks feels like a more “natural” choice than having implants.

 There are limitations to this procedure, however.
 If you desire to add a lot of volume to other areas of your body, you are going to need to have an adequate amount of fat removed.
 Of course, maintaining harmony of your body is top priority, so your surgeon will assess your body in detail to determine exactly how much fat should be relocated.